landolphia/Butter/README.md

 ##What is this?

 This script goes through the HTML of the listings page and generates a spreadsheet with the information needed.
+Or, the script gets listing data from an Excel spreadsheet and creates a listing online.

 ##Usage

 You need Python installed to run/compile this.
 You also need Selenium's Chromedriver running from the directory you're running Butter from, depending on what you're trying to do.
 You also-also need the login info in a file called private.slr, username/password one two consecutive lines.
+Guess what, more needs...
+Google API key, third entry in the private.slr file.
 This will only work if you download and save the "Showing sheet" page as showing.html in the same directory as this.
 Uses the following modules.